Introduction to Python

 4

-As you can see the length is 4 and not 5, since year
+As can be seen, the length is 4 and not 5, since year

 is counted only once.